tigoe/html-for-conndev/readme.md

 *  How do the devices connect?
 * With multiple operating systems, how do you program the device with the screen?

 Most screen-based computers have a web browser on them, making HTML and web connections an easy way to approach this problem.
-What follows is an introduction to just enough web development to make screen-based interfaces for many connected devices.
+What follows is an introduction to just enough web development to make screen-based interfaces for many connected devices, and a collection of techniques for quick development of those interfaces.

 ## HTML, CSS, JavaScript, and the DOM